furlanandraz/aws-ec2-node-ssl-setup/README.md

 This file keeps your app runing and restarts it at reboot
 * In this scenario `npm` scripts are not accessible, so run your enty point with `node` command - this is due to using nvm
 * to find your node path for ExecStart, run
+* Custom logs can be simply replaced with `syslog`

 ```bash
 which node